Volunteer Application

 -

 No, standardized tests are not considered in admission.
-We realize that many underclassmen students may not have taken the SAT or ACT at that point in their academic careers.
+We realize that many of our younger students may not have taken the SAT or ACT at that point in their academic careers.
 We further acknowledge that standardized testing has historically tracked family wealth, educational privilege and access, rather than intellectual ability or potential.

 Application